ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/README.md

 ### Objectives:
 * Learn steps to construct a vanilla neural network and train a classification model with ml5.js.
+* Understand Neural Network architecture
+    * What is a Perceptron?
+    * What is a multi-layered perceptron?
+    * Activation Functions
-* Understand the terminology of the training process:
+* Understand the terminology of the training process
-    * Training, testing, and validation.
-    * “hyper parameters” (We are using “best guess” defaults!)
+    * Training
+    * Learning Rate
     * Epochs
     * Batch size
     * Loss